-Oubaitori: The Japanese Philosophy of Growth
+Oubaitori: A Japanese Metaphor for Growth

 You open your phone and see a former classmate's promotion announcement.
 A friend posts a sunrise photo from their morning run.
 Someone else's perfectly organized home fills your feed.
 Within thirty seconds, a quiet voice in your head whispers: I'm behind.